eyedeekay/sam-forwarder/config/CHECKLIST.md

         [U] - explicitPeers                                                            null          Comma-separated list of Base 64 Hashes of peers to build tunnels through; for debugging only
         [C] - i2cp.dontPublishLeaseSet                true,false                       false         Should generally be set to true for clients and false for servers
         [C] - i2cp.fastReceive                0.9.4   true,false                       false         If true, the router just sends the MessagePayload instead of sending a MessageStatus and awaiting a ReceiveMessageBegin.
-        [U] - i2cp.messageReliability                             BestEffort, None     BestEffort    Guaranteed is disabled; None implemented in 0.8.1; the streaming lib default is None as of 0.8.1, the client side default is None as of 0.9.4
+        [C] - i2cp.messageReliability                             BestEffort, None     BestEffort    Guaranteed is disabled; None implemented in 0.8.1; the streaming lib default is None as of 0.8.1, the client side default is None as of 0.9.4
         [U] - i2cp.password                   0.8.2               string                             For authorization, if required by the router.
 If the client is running in the same JVM as a router, this option is not required.
 Warning - username and password are sent in the clear to the router, unless using SSL (i2cp.SSL=true).
 Authorization is only recommended when using SSL.
         [U] - i2cp.username                   0.8.2               string
         [C] - inbound.allowZeroHop                    true,false                       true          If incoming zero hop tunnel is allowed